Database Design Tool

 Demo available to view on desktop.

-2. Auto Schema Detection Across Workflows
+2. Auto Schema Detection from Sample Records

 Demo available to view on desktop.